Weekly Schedule of Community Vaccine Clinics in Baltimore City

 10:00am-2:00pm

-COVID vaccine (Moderna or Pfizer) for age 6 months and up.
+- COVID vaccine (Moderna or Pfizer).
 Vaccine for age 6 months - 11 years is intended only for children without health insurance via the Vaccines for Children program.

 Sacred Heart Church